TSX Venture Exchange Stock Maintenance Bulletins | 09.10.19 | finanzen.at

 TSX Venture Tier 2 Company

-Further to the TSX Venture Exchange Bulletin dated October 7, 2019, the Exchange has been advised that the Cease Trade Order issued by the British Columbia Securities Commission dated October 4, 2019 has been revoked.
+Further to the TSX Venture Exchange Bulletin dated May 7, 2019, the Exchange has been advised that the Cease Trade Orders issued by the British Columbia Securities Commission and the Ontario Securities Commission dated May 6, 2019 has been revoked.

-Effective at theopening, Thursday, October 10, 2019, trading will be reinstated in the securities of the Company.
+Effective at the opening, Friday, October 11, 2019, trading will be reinstated in the securities of the Company.

 ____________________________________